jberkel/sms-backup-plus/README.md

   afterwards)
   * Install a 3rd party browser (Dolphin HD has been reported to work)
-  * Use plain text authentication (Advanced Settings - Server Settings), use your gmail address as username and supply your password
+  * Use plain text authentication (Advanced Settings - Server Settings), use your Gmail address as username and supply your password

 #### <a name="faq-browser">After granting access, the Messaging app opens.</a>